 We prepare students for successful and rewarding careers and our excellent international reputation means that our students proceed to practice in numerous countries worldwide:

-- Of Law students who graduated from Kent in 2015, 94% were in work or further study within six months (DLHE)
+- Of Law students who graduated from Kent in 2016, over 97% of those who responded to a national survey were in work or further study within six months (DLHE).

 Explore our alumni profiles for more insight into what our graduates do

 Opportunities to gain practical legal skills

 You can enhance your legal education by participating in a range of extra-curricular modules that include Mooting; Mediation; Negotiation; and Client Interviewing.
 You will also have the opportunity to hone your skills in local, national and international competitions.

 Our purpose-built Moot Room, in the Wigoder Law Building (officially opened by Baroness Hale in October 2016)

 Find out more about how you can develop practical legal skills

 We have approx 100 legal professionals registered on our Professional Mentoring Scheme and leading law firms from London and the regional area visit the campus to attend the annual Kent Law Fair, offer mock interviews, or run workshops.
 We regularly hold careers talks given by practising lawyers (many of whom are Kent alumni) and host guest lectures given by some of the leading legal figures of our time.